 While literary agents and other industry experts advise against pitching your novel before the manuscript is complete, some folks believe it’s good preparation for when your novel’s ready for real.

 I tend to agree with the latter, especially after having pitched a novel to several agents when it was only half complete.
-It was great practice and the feedback those agents gave me helped me complete and revise my novel with a greater sense of purpose.
+It was great practice and the feedback those agents gave me helped me revise with a greater sense of purpose.

 If you’ve seen the signs that you’re ready to pitch, congrats!
-Stay tuned for a post on creating and perfecting your novel pitch.
+Read up on how to create and perfect your pitch.

 Thoughts and suggestions?
 Comment below!